 When Buster from Arthur fantasizes about himself as a superhero named Cat Saver, he encounters a villain with some... unconventionalmooks.
 He prefaces his fight with a disclaimer to the audience: "Kids, hitting and punching people is wrong."
 But that's no person!
 It's a giant ham!"

 In an episode of Young Justice, Miss Martian "killed" the robotic mannequin controlling Mr. Twister.
-The others complained that they didn't know he was a robot and once they did, they let the matter drop.
+The others complain about her smashing a guy, but once they find out he's a robot, they let the matter drop.
 It was ironic since one of their mentors Red Tornado is a robot and played a prominent role in the episode.
 It wasn't sapient like Red Tornado but Miss Martian didn't know that and she just assumed that it wasn't.

 In the second episode of Avengers Assemble, the Avengers indiscriminately kill the attacking Space Phantoms, despite the creatures displaying sentience and the ability to speak.
 They do the same thing to an army of vampires in a later episode.
 It is however worth noting that the show is heavily inspired by the Marvel Cinematic Universe, where the heroes generally have no qualms with killing their enemies.